An Open Letter to the Restaurant Community

 An Open Letter to the Restaurant Community: Why we are changing our business model, and why you will see an administrative fee on your bill.

 Beginning December 1, 2015 we changed the business model of Tres Gatos in Jamaica Plain in order to be able to pay our back of house (BOH) kitchen staff more fairly in relation to the rest of our team.
 The disparity between front of house (FOH) and BOH compensation has been growing for many years.
 What was a gap 25 years ago has become an abyss, and it will only continue to widen.
-We think that within 5 years the majority of restaurants will have adopted some measure to address this critical issue.
-We are choosing to do so for the benefit of our BOH team, and because we would like to be agents of change and share our results with other restaurants.
+We think that most restaurants will adopt some measure to address this critical issue.
+We are choosing to do so for the benefit of our BOH team, and we would like to be agents of change and share our results with other restaurants.
 We are writing this letter for three reasons:

 • To be transparent to all of our stakeholders (team, community, guests, vendors, investors/lenders) about what we are doing.